eriperspective/Smart-Finance-Agentic-AI/README.md

-# SmartFinance AI - Intelligent Financial Support Application
+# Smart Finance AI - Intelligent Financial Support Application

 An Agnegtic AI and sophisticated customer service application powered by a multi-agent AI system designed for banking and FinTech use cases.
 Built with modern technologies including FastAPI, LangGraph, Next.js, and integrated with both OpenAI and AWS Bedrock for optimal cost and performance.

 ## Project Overview

-SmartFinance AI demonstrates a production-ready architecture for handling diverse customer inquiries by routing them to specialized AI agents, each employing different retrieval strategies (RAG, CAG, and Hybrid) tailored to their specific needs.
+Smart Finance AI demonstrates a production-ready architecture for handling diverse customer inquiries by routing them to specialized AI agents, each employing different retrieval strategies (RAG, CAG, and Hybrid) tailored to their specific needs.

 ### Key Features